Follow the steps documented below to integrate your Org and Okta Organizations for Single Sign On (SSO).

 Step 2: View SP Details¶

-The Rafay IdP configuration wizard will display critical information that you need to copy/paste into your Okta Org.
+The IdP configuration wizard will display critical information that you need to copy/paste into your Okta Org.
 Provide the following information to your Okta administrator.

 - Assertion Consumer Service (ACS) URL